Table of Contents

 These options are shared amongst the ff* tools.

 Show help.
 An optional parameter may be specified to print help about a specific item.
 If no argument is specified, only basic (non advanced) tool options are shown.

 Possible values of arg are:

 Print detailed information about the decoder named decoder_name.
-Use the ‘-decoders’ option to get a list of all decoders.
+Use the -decoders option to get a list of all decoders.

 Print detailed information about the encoder named encoder_name.
-Use the ‘-encoders’ option to get a list of all encoders.
+Use the -encoders option to get a list of all encoders.

 Print detailed information about the demuxer named demuxer_name.
-Use the ‘-formats’ option to get a list of all demuxers and muxers.
+Use the -formats option to get a list of all demuxers and muxers.

 Print detailed information about the muxer named muxer_name.
-Use the ‘-formats’ option to get a list of all muxers and demuxers.
+Use the -formats option to get a list of all muxers and demuxers.

 Print detailed information about the filter name filter_name.
-Use the ‘-filters’ option to get a list of all filters.
+Use the -filters option to get a list of all filters.

-Show available formats.
+Show available demuxers.